Strong European currencies eat into company profits

 "Most companies realize that FX is something you just have to live with," said Societe Generale analyst Chas Manso.
 "If you want to succeed long-term, you just have to keep on going as best you can.
 If you take your foot off the pedal, for sure there will be someone else who doesn't and you will lose market share and profits."

-British companies including fashion group Burberry and engineer Smiths Group Plc, also reported pressure from the strong pound, although UK policymakers seem to be more comfortable with the currency's level because the country is not a major exporter and the current exchange rate helps dampen inflation.
+British companies including fashion group Burberry (BRBY.L) and engineer Smiths Group Plc (SMIN.L), also reported pressure from the strong pound, although UK policymakers seem to be more comfortable with the currency's level because the country is not a major exporter and the current exchange rate helps dampen inflation.

 FORECASTS CUT